 The ABN is a single, unique business identifier which will ultimately be used for all dealings with the Australian Government.
 It is also available to state, territory and local government regulatory bodies.
 Identification for taxation law purposes is only one of the objects of the ABN.

 4 CURRENT POSTAL ADDRESS

-We will use this address to send you your notice of assessment from this annual return and other correspondence.
+We will use this address to send you correspondence.
 Abbreviate 'care of' to 'C/-' only.

 5 ANNUAL RETURN STATUS